prasad924/E-Placo/README.md

-# 🎓 College Placement Management System – Frontend
+# 🎓 E-Placo – Frontend

 This is the **frontend** for a college-specific Placement Management System built with **Next.js (JavaScript)**.
 The application delivers a responsive, role-based, and intuitive interface for students, placement officers (admins), and company HRs to manage end-to-end campus placement workflows — from job drives to final selection.